Go to Homepage

 Most savvy holidaymakers come to Cebu for the reefs and coral, not all destroyed by dynamite fishing.
 The Cebu region is known to offer some of the best dives in this part of Asia.
 The action is underwater.
 Serious divers will head to the balmy white-sand shores of two picturesque islands off the far north coast of Cebu, Malapascua and Bantayan.
 Malapascua, known for its thresher sharks, has a reasonable selection of resorts and eateries.
 The islands are a three-hour drive north from Cebu City and a short ferry ride.
 Ferries from Maya to Malapascua take around 30 minutes while boats from Hagnaya to Bantayan take around an hour.
 For something quicker, the waters around Olango Island (which is visible from Mactan), in particular the protected Marine Sanctuary off Gilutongan Island, offer coral and fish closer at hand.
 Or, for an upscale dive holiday with some spa pampering, consider the Badian Island Resort & Spa which is reviewed later in this article.
 Work out your geography on this Cebu Map with cities and resort locations.

-Mactan Island Resorts
+Mactan Island child-friendly resorts

 For families, the pick of the bigger resorts on Mactan has long been Shangri-La's Mactan Resort and Spa.
 Set discretely in generous grassy acres with coconut trees, flowering plants and jogging trails, this is the getaway that put Cebu on the map when it opened in 1993.
 It's easy to see why.
 The spacious 547-room resort has two pools, putting greens, tennis, a private white-sand cove and more watersports than you can shake a stick at – snorkel the house reef, dive, jet-ski, fish, windsurf, parasail or head out to view coral in a glass-bottomed boat.
+In case you're at a loss to choose, check out the hotel's daily scheduled activities that range from billiards tournaments to zumba and tennis.
+There's even a weekly beginner's chess lesson poolside.

 Scotty's Dive Centre (tel: [63-32] 231-5060, e-mail: dive@divescotty.com or www.divescotty.com) handles underwater adventures starting at US$50 for beginners.
 For pinstripers on the go there are ample meeting facilities, a business centre, and high-speed inroom Internet access.

 The inroom safe, alas, is not big enough to store a laptop but will handle a camera and video with ease.
 The Shangri-La offers a wide range of restaurants; the favourite and worth a visit even if staying elsewhere, is Cowrie Cove, now with a roof by popular demand.
 Superb children's facilities include a three-level Adventure Zone, a Toddler Zone and an E-Zone with enough arcade games to make you forget about that shining sun and warm water, almost.
-If none of this grabs you, switch on the telly and croon along to the karaoke channel.
+There's also a separate children's pool and dedicated aqua-play areas.

 Another feather in its cap is the CHI Spa Village with six luxurious 135sq m villas and several treatment pavilions that is still the top option for Cebu spas in Mactan.
 Try out the "aromatherapy salt rubdown" or the "cooling cucumber slush" but don’t leave without enjoying the Filipino Hilot massage, complimented by CHI’s tanglad (Filipino lemongrass) scent and oil.
-A water garden features hydro tubs, herbal steam rooms and body-scrub salas.
-Shangri-La is the sort of place you could easily spend a weekend in without needing to go out at all.

 If you are angling for some serious boutique luxury and a little more peace and quiet, the best choice in the area is abaca boutique resort + restaurant.
 Nestled in Punta Engano, a peninsula at one corner of Mactan Island that hosts a few other resorts along one road, abaca started off as a restaurant, and grew.
 Exclusivity reigns with only six suites and three villas, each with its own personal butler, 47-inch TV, DVD, wired and wireless Internet, iMac, iPod docking and an iPod available to borrow.
 Large bathrooms host abaca’s own plant-based toiletries, rainshower, twin vanities and separate stone bathtub.
-Enjoy breakfast on your balcony each morning and try a private cabana for dining or spa treatments.
-Dark wood and stone are stylishly appointed with Filipino antiques sourced from some of its 7,107 islands.
-There is a black-tiled infinity pool, indoor-outdoor spa, gym, as well as the resort’s signature restaurant.
-Visit, even if you aren’t staying the night, for stunning ocean views and Mediterranean-influenced Californian cuisine.

-Cebu boutique resorts, abaca pool image
+Cebu boutique resorts, abaca pool

-abaca Pool/ photo: hotel
+abaca pool cabanas/ photo: hotel

-Directly next door, and looming over the nine-room abaca, is the 161-room Be Resorts Mactan (formerly Microtel).
-A hip, Ikea-style lobby plays about with funky furniture and lots of white.
-Rooms are simple and clean, with desk, flat-screen TV, and fridge.
-Suites offer sofa-beds and a handy microwave oven for quick family feeds.
 Be Resorts is a family-friendly hotel that covers the mid-range accommodation needs on Mactan with a handy throw of water sports (think banana boats and jet-skis) and other activities (Nintendo's Wii, table hockey and billiards).
 There is a children's play area too.
 This hotel offers a compact footprint but has a playful attitude and provides a small roped-off beach section too.

 Midway down Mactan's east coast is the Maribago Bluewater Beach Resort.
 This is a pleasant resort with freeform pool, sandy walkways and thatch-roof cottages on the beach.
 It also offers an enclosed lagoon for swimming.
 The rooms have parquet floors and some offer verandahs.
 The renovated Italian restaurant is the newest rejuvenated offering, along with a few more doubles, or “premium deluxe” rooms.
 All cottages have two double beds, which serve just two persons.
 It’s three persons maximum – when a third bed is provided.
 Cebuanos like their stretch space.

 Rooms are simple and smart with splashes of red to brighten things up.
 Bathrooms are large and more spoiling than the room.
 Spend your time preening or relaxing in the separate bath.
 The 36-inch TV has cable.
 In Cebu this can include everything from CNN and BBC to Korean and Indian as well as the obligatory stations pushing skin-whitening cream.
-There is no safe in the room so if you're lugging around the Kashoggi jewels you'll need to park them at reception.
-Snorkelling is decent here.
-Try around Maribago’s own manmade island.
-Maribago Bluewater is a child-friendly Cebu resort.

 The place is friendly but a tad rough around the edges and rooms border on the tacky with the colour scheme spanning everything from yellow and green to pink.
 There is no safe.
 Kids will enjoy the pool.
 The beach is just so-so.
 As a mid-range choice, the complex is fine and functional, especially if you have small kids.
 Try a 25 minute "seawalk" in a pressurised bubble mask with a tube feeding oxygen.